Liverpool and Man Utd join race for Fulham midfielder Palhinha - Paper Talk

 All the top stories and transfer rumours from Monday's newspapers...

+David Moyes' refusal to use Gianluca Scamacca is puzzling West Ham supporters, but the manager says the £35.5m striker's 'physical data' is falling short of his standards.

-Alejandro Garnacho left Old Trafford on crutches after suffering an ankle injury during Manchester United's stalemate draw with Southampton - but Erik ten Hag insised it was "not too bad".
+Alejandro Garnacho left Old Trafford on crutches after suffering an ankle injury during Manchester United's stalemate draw with Southampton - but Erik ten Hag insisted it was "not too bad".

 England cricket captain Ben Stokes was left furious after his bag of clothes was stolen from King's Cross Station.